k-vaughn/NTCIP-8008/docs/maintainer-responsibilities.md

 !!! note
-    The CC BY license is designed for documentation and other creative works where uers are allowed to use, distribute, modify, and contribute but any derivative works are required to give attribution to the source of the material and cannot "implicitly or explicitly assert or imply any connection with, sponsorship, or endorsement by the licensor."
+    The CC BY license is designed for documentation and other creative works where users are allowed to use, distribute, modify, and contribute but any derivative works are required to give attribution to the source of the material and cannot "implicitly or explicitly assert or imply any connection with, sponsorship, or endorsement by the licensor."